 - Side B: Covers an organization when it indemnifies the directors and officers.
 Once an organization indemnifies the individuals, this side reimburses the organization.

 - Side C: Extends the coverage to both the directors and officers and the entity itself.
 This one is a little more complicated.
 When the directors and officers and the insured organization are named as co-defendants in a securities lawsuit, this does away with the disputes of coverage allocation.
 It’s also known as entity coverage.

 Policies like these typically cover claims like shareholder suits pertaining to how a company or stocks are performing, pollution, failing to abide by regulations and even cyber liability, as a few examples.

 However, it’s important to look into each policy, as there can be many exclusions, such as fraud or personal profiting.

 This type of insurance isn’t like other types, where you may pay around $50 per month for a policy.
 Because losses when leadership of large organizations get sued can be great, directors and officers insurance can cost in the tens of thousands of dollars.

 D&O insurance can cost from $6,000 to $52,800 in annual premiums.
 These vary drastically based on the deductible and how much annual revenue a company pulls in.

-What Benefits Should You Consider for Directors and Officers Insurance?
+What Benefits Should You Consider for D&O Insurance?

 D&O insurance can operate under some different terminology than other insurance types.
 For insurance, the deductible is often called retention.
-But unlike other insurance types, annual premiums tend to go up along with retention levels, according to Foundershield.
+But unlike other insurance types, annual premiums tend to go up along with retention levels.